Consensys/quorum/docs/Consensus/ibft/ibft-parameters.md

 ### qibftBlock

 The `qibftBlock` sets the block number from which to use `qibft` consensus.
 This was introduced to enable existing ibft networks the ability to start using qibft consensus at a point in the future.
-For new networks, it is recommended to set this value to `0` to use the updated formula immediately.
+For new networks, it is recommended to set this value to `0` to use the qbft consensus immediately.

 To update this value, the same process can be followed as other hard-forks.